SAP-samples/automation-pilot-examples/grant-privileges/README.md

 * *identityProvider* - Optional: origin key of your identity provider.
 Defaults to sap.ids
 * *serviceKey* - Service key for *SAP Authorization and Trust Management Service* for *apiaccess* plan
 * *targetUser* - user to whom the privileges will be granted
-* *targetUser* - Optional: origin key of the target user's identity provider.
+* *targetIdentityProvider* - Optional: origin key of the target user's identity provider.
 Defaults to sap.ids

+:information_source: You can verify the result of your executions by navigating to your BTP subaccount and choosing **Security -> Users**.